 This will also help to ensure that key routes are kept clear for emergency vehicles, refuse and recycling collections and delivery drivers.

 We appreciate that some people who receive a penalty charge may feel they have genuine reasons why they needed to park and we will continue to take a lenient approach to challenges made by those who have been affected by the COVID-19 emergency.

 Card payment only in car parks

-As part of the measures we are introducing to support social distancing and protect the public and our staff, we will no longer be accepting cash in our car parks where payment by card is available.
+As part of the measures introduced to support social distancing, and protect the public and our staff, we are no longer accepting cash in our car parks where payment by card is available.

 Customers can still use their bank card to pay for their parking or they can use RingGo.
 Paying through RingGo is cheaper and means you can avoid contact with the payment machine when booking your parking session.
 It also avoids the need to queue at a machine when the car park gets busy.

 For more information about using RingGo and how to download the app please visit twbc.online/ringgo.